-This is an economic injustice that involves the acquisition of large areas of land in developing countries by domestic governments and individuals, and MNCs.
+This is an economic injustice that typically involves the acquisition of large areas of land in some countries by domestic governments and individuals, and TNCs.
 In some instances, land is simply seized from vulnerable groups by powerful forces and not paid for.
 Indigenous groups, such as subsistence farming communities, may have no actual legal claim to their ancestral land.
-They sometimes lack the literacy and education needed to defend their rights in a court of law.
+Due to their marginalization, they may lack the financial resources needed to defend their rights in a court of law, compounding the injustice further.
 Around the world there are many instances of unjust land grabs resulting in social displacements and refugee flows.
-You may be familiar already with the example of Amazonian rainforest tribes losing their land to logging companies.
+You may be familiar already with the example of Amazonian rainforest communities losing their land to logging companies.